lucanicaki/swqa_tech_assignment/AI_USAGE_DISCLOSURE_ASSIGNMENT3.md

 I used **Claude (Anthropic, claude-sonnet model)**, consistent with Assignments 1 and 2.

 I needed a coding partner who could help me process large binary files efficiently, reason about ambiguous log evidence, and structure findings coherently.
 Claude served that role.
+I also used it for formatting to make my solution more structured, which would give me a competitive advantage.

 ---